Text mining – the context

 So what are the applications of these technologies and what are some typical text mining tasks?
 Here are a few examples:

 Text mining allows a business to monitor how and when its products and brand are being talked about.
 Using sentiment analysis, the company can detect positive or negative emotion, intent and strength of feeling as expressed in different kinds of voice and text data.
 Then if certain criteria are met, automatically take action to benefit the customer relationship, e.g. by sending a promotion to help prevent customer churn.

 Text mining plays a central role in building customer service tools like chatbots.
 Using training data from previous customer conversations, text mining software can help generate an algorithm capable of natural language understanding and natural language generation.

-By analyzing social media, chat messages, and customer reviews, text mining can help paint a picture of how a brand is perceived in relation to its competitors, the level of brand familiarity among the target audience, and what its perceived strengths and weaknesses are.
+By analyzing social media, chat messages, customer surveys and customer reviews, text mining can help paint a picture of how a brand is perceived in relation to its competitors, the level of brand familiarity among the target audience, and what its perceived strengths and weaknesses are.

 ● Fraud prevention

 Text mining is useful in finance and insurance as a form of risk management.
 It can analyze data on potential borrowers or insurance customers and flag inconsistencies.
 This kind of risk management can help prevent potential fraud situations — for example, by combing the unstructured text data entered in loan application documents.